 Alan Stern, NASA: Talking about planets with astronomers is like coming to a divorce lawyer with a question about real estate

-Alan Stern - American engineer and planetary scientist, head of the directorate of scientific programs at NASA.
+Alan Stern- American engineer and planetary scientist, head of NASA's Directorate of Science Programs.
 Research

-Stern focused on the study of the solar system, including the Kuiper belt and Oort clouds, comets, satellites of the outer planets, Pluto, search for planetary systems around other stars.
+Stern are aimed at studying the Solar system, including the Kuiper belt and the Oort cloud, comets, satellites of the outer planets, Pluto, and the search for planetary systems around other stars.

 He is the principal investigator of the New Horizons program (missions to Pluto) and the chief researcher of the Moon Express program.
 Including is engaged in the program of the spacecraft "Juno" for the study of Jupiter.